evildmp/vurt/articles/twelve-rules.rst

     :ref:`What I know about hiring and interviewing <what-do-i-know>`

-I see many candidates come into our hiring process who don't do as well as they should.
+Many candidates come into our hiring process who don't do as well as they should.
 They go wrong in their initial applications or in interviews.
 Their CVs don't do them justice.
 They are unprepared, and don't understand what an employer wants from them.

 I'm dismayed each time.
-It's a missed opportunity for the candidate and it's a loss for us.
+It's a loss both for the candidate and for us.

-Candidates make the same kind of mistakes over and over.
+I see the same mistakes over and over again, ruining people's chances in a depressing trail of missed opportunities.

-This article contains twelve fairly simple rules that can be put into practice to improve the quality of job applications and performance in interviews.
-They are the advice I wish I could give those candidates.
+This article contains twelve fairly simple rules or principles that can be put into practice to improve the quality of job applications and performance in interviews.
+It's the advice I wish I could give those candidates.

 ..  sidebar::